 A package providing skills, competences and sources to teach and assess inclusion in audiovisual translation

-A package building and consolidating knowledge and skills of university students in inclusive audiovisual translation oriented to subtitling for the hearing impaired and audio description for the vision impaired
+A package building and consolidating knowledge and skills of university students in inclusive audiovisual translation oriented to subtitling for the d/Deaf and hard of hearing and audio description for the blind and partially sighted

 A set of policy recommendations for promoting the insertion of inclusive approaches and practices in audiovisual translation in university courses and curricula